juluriaj/quickstart-clamav/README.md

 1. After the stack is deployed, go to [AWS CodeBuild Console](https://console.aws.amazon.com/codesuite/codebuild/projects), open code build project and add VPC as per [instructions here](https://docs.aws.amazon.com/codebuild/latest/userguide/vpc-support.html)

 ## TODO:
+1. Functional enhancements:
     1. Make this solution work with one or more existing bucket(s)
-2. Input VPC to allow codebuild to reach internet and avoid manual modification of codebuild project
+    1. Input VPC to allow codebuild to reach internet and avoid manual modification of codebuild project
-3. Add support for S3 object versions
+    1. Add support for S3 object versions
+1. Security:
-4. Trim down the IAM permissions across the solution
+    1. Trim down the IAM permissions across all the roles in the solution
+1. Internal Operations (In QuickStart account?):
+    1. Build processes to produce CloudFormation templates for lambda, fargate, EC2 versions
+    1. Build process to update container image nightly in the public repo
+1. Prepare Cost estimations and Licenses
+1. Document QuickStart guide for customers